 Style Guides/Source Documentation

 The editors of N are more concerned with accuracy of reporting, relevance of the topic, and readability of a piece than with an author’s adherence to strict style guidelines.
 Authors may use whichever established style manual they choose, if appropriate, as long as usage is maintained consistently throughout the article.
+(N uses The Associated Press Stylebook.)
 Most articles will not need endnotes; however, any reference material that was used to provide information for your article should be documented, and direct quotes should be attributed to their original source.
 If notes are included, please format them as endnotes rather than footnotes.
 Follow the style manual of your choice, but be consistent.
 That said, in the editing process, N may need to adjust punctuation or references for magazine style consistency.

 Supply a short biographical statement along with your article, including full name, address, daytime phone number, e-mail, naturist group/club affiliations, Naturist Society membership number (if applicable), and a brief statement of your qualifications.
-A photo of yourself is helpful but not required.
+A photo of yourself is helpful.
 In virtually all cases the author’s name will appear as a byline with the article.
 N rarely permits pseudonyms to be used except in extreme cases.
 Please discuss this with the N staff before submitting an article if this is an issue for you.

 Return of Materials